Skip to main content

 What Is the Primary Role of the Endocrine System?

-The functions as the body’s master regulatory network.
+The endocrine system functions as the body’s master regulatory network.
 It produces and releases hormones directly into the bloodstream, where they travel to target tissues and organs to exert their effects.
 This system controls growth and development, metabolism, sexual function, reproduction, and mood.

 Think of it as a wireless communication network that ensures all other bodily systems are working in concert.
 Key endocrine glands include the pituitary, thyroid, parathyroid, adrenal glands, pancreas, and gonads (testes in men, ovaries in women).
 Each gland produces specific hormones that have precise roles.